ThomasRoca/Data_Training_Hanoi/README.md

 #### Dataviz workshop: [Lecture slides available]

 **Tools we are going to use:**
-For this workshop, you will need to install a code editor (e.g. [Bracket](https://sourceforge.net/projects/bracketsportable/) or [Notepad++](https://notepad-plus-plus.org/fr/), these editors can be installed without admin rights);
+For this workshop, you will need to install a code editor:
+- (e.g. [Bracket](https://sourceforge.net/projects/bracketsportable/) or [Notepad++](https://notepad-plus-plus.org/fr/), these editors can be installed without admin rights);

 We are also going to use:
 - 	**JSFiddle**, a javascript online editor [sign up here - free](https://jsfiddle.net/user/signup/)
 - 	**Carto** an online map editor [sign up here - free](https://carto.com/signup/)
 - 	**PowerBI** Microsoft datavisualization dashboard tool [sign up here](https://powerbi.microsoft.com/en-us/desktop/)
 - 	& **Power Maps for Excel**, you can read about it [here](https://support.office.com/en-us/article/I-don-t-see-the-Power-Map-button-in-Excel-db03bf67-d2b3-42a7-adf1-9c38f024a8ce?ui=en-US&rs=en-US&ad=US)

+For thoses who wants to go further and try Cloud Services:
+- **Azure**, Microsoft Cloud services: [try a month for free](https://azure.microsoft.com/en-us/offers/ms-azr-0044p/)

 **!
 To save time during the workshop, register to jsfiddle and carto**

 ---